sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

 - `plugins`, `static` and `data` folders live now in the root folder of a project, and are automatically created at first launch.
 In this way the cat can be used as a simple python package.
 Docker compose installation is also simplified by opening a single volume.
 Core plugins stay inside the package, in `cat/core_plugins` and can be deactivated but not uninstalled (not sure about this).
 - Due to difficulties in keeping up with langchain, core only depends on `langchain_core`.
 All LLM and embedder vendors are now packed in core_plugin `langchain_models_pack` so they are isolated and more easily maintained.
 - We only support chat models, text-only or multimodal.
 Pure completion models are not supported anymore.
 If you need to use one, create your own LLM adapter and hook it via `factory_allowed_llms`
+- Embedders are not automatically associated with the chosen LLM vendor.
+You will need to configure that yourself, The cat will notify you at every message if the embedder is not set.

 ## TODO